Clubs and Organizations

 The Booster Club was founded to increase school spirit.
 Members create a student cheering section at athletic events, design and sell T-shirts to raise money for charity and encourage participation in the school community.
 In the beginning of each season, the club meets with a schedule of all the home games to start preparing for the upcoming events.
 During the meetings, the Booster Club will be creating T-shirts, cheers, decorations, posters and signs.

 All students in Grades 9-12 who love to sing are encouraged to become members of the Upper School Chorus.
 No audition is required, just the ability to match pitch.
 The Chorus performs at the Connelly Christmas Concert, the Spring Concert, The Father/Daughter Communion Breakfast and various liturgies throughout the year.
 The Chorus rehearses each Wednesday at J block.

-The purpose of this club is to gather students in the morning and read scripture and relate the scripture readings to the real world and sports.
+The purpose of FCA is to gather students in the morning and read scripture and relate the scripture readings to the real world and sports.
 The club is open to non-athletes as well.